-The most basic and accessible approach to shoe customisation, made-to-order is essentially a service that allows you to customise a shoe’s design to your own taste.
+The most basic and accessible approach to shoe customization, made-to-order is essentially a service that allows you to design a shoe’s style and details to your own taste.

 In short, made-to-order shoes are often available using the artisan’s lasts and their sizes.
-Once these have both been chosen, a client can then select their own leathers, colours, ornamentation, as well as the construction of the shoes.
+Once these have both been chosen, a client can then choose their own leathers, colors, ornamentation, as well as the construction of the shoes.

-Depending on the materials and construction techniques as well as the brand itself, prices for made-to-order shoes can start at around $600.
+Depending on the materials, fabrics, and construction techniques as well as the craftsman themselves, prices for a made-to-order design can start at around $600.
 Similarly, the turnaround time for producing a pair will usually be a matter of weeks as opposed to months with the more premium services.

-However, the way the shoe fits cannot be personalised to cater to your own feet outside of the last and sizing.
-Therefore, if you’re looking for a tailored fit, you’ll have to consider one of the other two options.
+However, the way the completed pair fits cannot be personalized to cater to your own feet outside of the last and sizing.
+Therefore, if you’re looking for a tailored fit, you’ll have to choose one of the other two options.

-Although an entry-level custom shoe, made-to-order shouldn’t be overlooked.
-After all, it still provides you with a unique, one-of-a-kind shoe that’s crafted by skilled artisans.
+Although an entry-level custom shoe, a made-to-order design shouldn’t be overlooked.
+After all, it still provides you with unique, one-of-a-kind footwear that’s crafted by skilled artisans.